-En bloc removal requires a much larger scar than would be necessary otherwise.
+En bloc removal requires a much larger scar than would be necessary otherwise, typically at least 8 cm and often larger.
 The implant entirely contained within the capsule is less flexible than an implant by itself and requires a larger incision for the explanation.

 how about a silicone implant rupture?